 It is the mission of the California Maritime Academy to prepare young men for a career at sea as licensed officers aboard United States Flag merchant ships.

 Since 1950 the dollar value of Pacific states import-export trade has more than doubled.
-During the first six months of 1961, 4,697 ships arrived or departed from San Francisco's great port alone.
 The economic value of this multibillion dollar commerce to the prosperity of the 18.4 million people living on the Pacific Coast is tremendous.